Venkateswara Temple, Tirumala: Modern history

 In 1843, the East India Company transferred the Administration of Temple along with other Temples in Tirupati to Mahants of Hathiramji Muth, who acted as Vicaranakartas.
 It was under the rule of Mahants for six generations until 1933 when Tirumala Tirupati Devasthanams was formed as a result of the TTD Act in 1933.
 The Act of 1933 was superseded by Madras Hindu Religious and Charitable Endowment Act of 1951.
 Again in 1966, the temple was placed under direct control of Andhra pradesh State Endowments Department, with Andhra Pradesh Charitable and Hindu Religious Institutions and Endowments act.
 In 1979, act of 1966 was rolled back with new Tirumala Tirupati Devasthanams act, where temple administration was vested to a committee consisting of Executive officer, Chairman and two other members nominated by Government of Andhra Pradesh.

 The temple is run by body Tirumala Tirupati Devasthanams (TTD) which is under control of Andhra Pradesh Government.
 The head of TTD is appointed by Andhra Pradesh Government.
 The revenue from this shrine is used by Andhra Pradesh government.

 The temple bears as many as 640 inscriptions in Kannada, Sanskrit, Tamil, Telugu languages.
 There is a unique collection of about 3000 copper plates on which the Telugu Sankirtanas of Tallapaka Annamacharya and his descendants are inscribed.
 This collection forms a valuable source of material for a historical linguist in Telugu apart from its importance to musicologists.

+On 8 January 2025, six people were killed and over forty others were injured in a stampede rush to get tickets at the temple.

 Temple administration

 Tirumala Tirupati Devasthanams (TTD) is the trust board which oversees and manages the operations of Tirumala Venkateswara Temple.
-It is operated by a Board of Trustees that has increased in size from five (1951) to eighteen (2015) through the adoption of Acts.
+It is operated by a board of trustees that has increased in size from five (1951) to eighteen (2015) through the adoption of Acts.
 The daily operation and management of TTD is the responsibility of an executive officer, who is appointed by the Government of Andhra Pradesh.